May Revision Released: Schools Get More — With One Catch (EdSource)

 Child Nutrition Programs

-State + federal school meals (National School Lunch, Breakfast, CACFP)
+State + federal school meals (National School Lunch, School Breakfast, CACFP); universal free meals for all CA students

 |